Oscar-winning 'Moonstruck' actress Olympia Dukakis dies at 89 | Entertainment

 "Your life's going down the toilet," Dukakis said in her throaty voice.
 At another point, she tells Cher it is good she did not love her fiance.
 "When you love them, they drive you crazy because they know they can."

 "Olympia Dukakis Was An Amazing, Academy Award Winning Actress," actress and singer Cher wrote on Twitter. "...
 I talked to her 3Wks Ago.
 Rip Dear One."
-Another Oscar-winning actress, Viola Davis, called Dukakis "the consummate actress" on Twitter.
+Another Oscar winner, Viola Davis, called Dukakis "the consummate actress" on Twitter.
 "You made all around you step up their game.
 A joy to work with.
 Rest well."

 "Moonstruck," considered one of Hollywood's great romantic comedies, won three Academy Awards, including Cher as best actress, and was nominated in three other categories, including best picture.
 It also was one of the highest-grossing films of 1987.
 In accepting her Oscar as best supporting actress in April 1988, when her cousin was battling to become the Democratic Party's presidential nominee, she thanked Jewison, her husband and a few others.